khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 - Enzyme that converts CO₂ to organic carbon during photosynthesis
 - Sequence alignment can infer it's evolutionary history
-- Which we can compare with a geological understanding of the atmosphere at that time
+- Compare with a geological understanding of the atmosphere at that time
 <br>

 We can associate **features** appearing in the protein with the **environment** in which it evolved?